 The following horse riding tours are available in Kyrgyzstan.
 Some are small-scale, others last for weeks.
-If you are not sure which tour, trip length or itinerary to pick, you can send your inquiry here.
-You can also request joining the group, then the price will be cheaper.
+If you are not sure which tour, trip length or itinerary to pick, send your inquiry and we`ll design it for you.

-Long scenic horse riding tours for experienced riders:
+Long scenic horse riding tour example for experienced riders:

 Horse riding regions and routes

 When it comes to riding a horse in Kyrgyzstan, basically anywhere is great outside of Bishkek and Osh.
 Still, some places are better than others, and the following are some beautiful spots where horse rides and yurt stays are easy to organise.
 If you are in the neighbourhood in July, do not miss the At Chabysh horse festival at Peak Lenin.